-The 2014 Lexus ES 300h has a 2.5-liter four-cylinder engine and an electric motor that produce 200 horsepower combined.
-A continuously variable transmission (CVT) routes power to the front wheels.
-The ES 300h gets an EPA-estimated 40/39 mpg city/highway, which is better than the fuel economy of the BMW ActiveHybrid 3 and Infiniti Q50 Hybrid, but not as good as the Lincoln MKZ Hybrid’s fuel economy estimates.
+The 2015 Lexus ES 300h has a 2.5-liter four-cylinder engine and an electric motor that produce 200 horsepower combined.
+A continuously variable transmission (CVT), which operates like an automatic, is standard.
+According to the EPA, the 2015 ES 300h gets 40/39 mpg city/highway, which is better than the fuel economy of most upscale midsize hybrids.

 - "Although the hybrid ES is noticeably less quick than the V6-equipped ES 350, most buyers will find its acceleration fully acceptable in normal driving situations." -- Edmunds

 - "The ES 300h's hybrid system also comes from the Camry, but with 40 mpg on tap, it's still unique in the luxury segment -- and there's adequate power for freeway merging and the like." -- AutoTrader (2014)

 - "At full bore, the car hustles well enough, but it lacks the passing confidence deserving of a luxury badge, and the droning, here-it-comes CVT sounds anything but refined." -- Cars.com (2013)

 Test drivers agree that the 2015 Lexus ES Hybrid has a very comfortable ride, and many say its regenerative brakes feel quite smooth, which is rare for a hybrid.
 However, some critics are disappointed with its handling, saying it leans heavily during cornering and has dull steering responses and poor tire grip.